KalameeTim/CLITest/CONTRIBUTE.md

 -  Provide as much context as you can about what you’re running into.
 -  Provide project and platform versions, depending on what seems relevant.

-We will then take care of the issue as soon as possible.

 ### Feature Request

-You're also welcome to submit ideas for enhancements to open-source-health.
+You're also welcome to submit ideas for enhancements to Debricked-CLI.
 When doing so, please search the issue list to see if the enhancement has already been filed.
 If it has, vote for it (add a reaction to it) and optionally add a comment with your perspective on the idea.

-See our guide to writing feature requests for more on how to write a great feature request.

-If you have any features you would like to suggest or you just want to discuss certain features of the project, the **Forum** is the way to go!
-Simply tag your post with the corresponding tag and everyone can see it there.
-This can then be discussed on the Thursday meetings.

 ## Ready?
 Let’s go!

 To get started, fork this project to your own git.

-`$ git clone github.com:your-username/osh.git
+`$
-$ cd debricked/
+$
-$ git remote add upstream https://github.com/<your username>/osh.git`
+$`

  Make sure to keep your fork up to date as well.
 You can do so by:

-INSTRUCTIONS
+ `$
+$
+$`

 ## Doing your work